-Recruitment overlaps with efforts to create the norm for formal education beyond high school (Hossler, Schmit, & Vesper,1999; Sevier, 2000).
-Advanced placement courses and higher education and career counseling and financial aid information have a long-standing tradition.
-So do college outreach and scholarship programs (Kinzie, Palmer, Hayek, Hossler, & Cummings, 2004; McDonough, 2004b).
-Postsecondary institutions also may involve themselves on K-12 campuses (e.g., sponsoring extracurricular programs before, during, and after school, providing academic tutors and mentors, making guest appearances to enrich courses).
+Recruitment overlaps with efforts to create the norm for formal education beyond high school.44 Advanced placement courses and higher education and career counseling and financial aid information have a long-standing tradition.
+So do college outreach and scholarship programs.45 Postsecondary institutions also may involve themselves on K-12 campuses, for example, sponsoring extracurricular programs before, during, and after school, providing academic tutors and mentors, and making guest appearances to enrich courses.

-With specific respect to Native Americans, recruitment and retention are a concern of every institution of higher education that has an American Indian Studies Programs and all tribally controlled colleges (TCUs).
-TCUs have been described as having little control over recruitment (National Academy of Engineering, 2006).
-There is inadequate data on the degree to which other colleges and universities focus on recruitment of Native Americans.
+With specific respect to Native Americans, recruitment and retention are discussed by those institutions of higher education that have an American Indian studies program and by tribally controlled colleges (TCUs).
+TCUs have been described as having little control over recruitment.46 There is inadequate data on the degree to which other colleges and universities focus on recruitment of Native Americans.

-An example of one social networking based effort is illustrated by the Native American Recruitment and Retention Center (Native Pride!) which is on Facebook.
+An example of one social networking-based effort is illustrated by the Native American Recruitment and Retention Center (Native Pride!), which is on Facebook.
 Based on the University of California campus, the organization is referred to as NARRC and described as "consisting of university faculty, staff and undergraduate students who realize the significance of keeping higher education open to Native Americans."
 The intent is to play "a key role in establishing a balance between achieving individual academic success and maintaining a strong sense of pride in their cultural heritage."
-They outreach in various communities to "generate positive relationships with the Native American community and build bridges so that higher education reveals itself as an attainable and practical goal"
+They reach out to various communities to "generate positive relationships with the Native American community and build bridges so that higher education reveals itself as an attainable and practical goal."47